 The History major is for students who understand that shaping the future requires knowing the past.
 History courses explore many centuries of human experimentation and ingenuity, from the global to the individual scale.
 History majors learn to be effective storytellers and analysts, and to craft arguments that speak to broad audiences.
 They make extensive use of Yale’s vast library resources to create pioneering original research projects.
 Students of history learn to think about politics and government, sexuality, the economy, cultural and intellectual life, war and society, and other themes in broadly humanistic—rather than narrowly technocratic—ways.

-The Global track requires one course each in five different geographic regions (see below).
+The global track requires one course in each of five different geographic regions (see below).
 Students must also take two preindustrial courses, covering material before the year 1800, and two departmental seminars, identified by a "J" suffix to the course number (e.g., HIST 136J).

-The Specialist track requires at least five (and up to eight) courses in a particular geographic region or in a thematic pathway (see list below).
-Courses appropriate for each region and pathway are listed on the History department Web site.
-Students must also take at least two courses outside their area of specialization, and their overall coursework must include at least three geographic regions.
-Like students in the Global track, students in the Specialist track must take two preindustrial courses, covering material before the year 1800, and at least two departmental seminars, identified by a "J" suffix to the course number (e.g., HIST 136J).
-Students in the Specialist track may design an area of specialization with the approval of a faculty adviser and the director of undergraduate studies.
+The specialist track requires at least five (and up to eight) courses in a particular geographic region or in a thematic pathway (see list below).
+Courses appropriate for each region and pathway are listed on the department website.
+Students must also take at least two courses outside their area of specialization, and their overall course work must include at least three geographic regions.
+Like students in the global track, students in the specialist track must take two preindustrial courses, covering material before the year 1800, and at least two departmental seminars, identified by a "J" suffix to the course number (e.g., HIST 136J).
+Students in the specialist track may design an area of specialization with the approval of a faculty adviser and the DUS.